Sunyaev–Zeldovich y Parameter Calculator

 The Thermal Sunyaev–Zeldovich Effect in Galaxy Clusters

-Using the calculator is straightforward, but it helps to know exactly what each field means.
-The first input is the electron density ne in cm⁻³.
-This is the number density of free electrons in the plasma.
-In cluster outskirts it may be around 10⁻⁴ cm⁻³, while in denser central regions it can be closer to 10⁻³ or 10⁻² cm⁻³.
-The second input is the electron temperature Te in keV.
-X-ray astronomers often quote temperatures in keV because that unit directly reflects the thermal energy scale.
-Typical cluster gas temperatures range from a few keV to above 10 keV in very massive or merging systems.
-The third input is the path length L in kiloparsecs, representing the effective thickness of the plasma along the line of sight.
+Using this Sunyaev–Zeldovich calculator starts with three cluster-plasma inputs.
+The first field is the electron density ne in cm⁻³, meaning the number of free electrons per cubic centimeter.
+In cluster outskirts the value may be low, while denser central regions and compact substructures can be much higher.
+The second field is the electron temperature Te in keV, the energy scale commonly quoted for hot X-ray gas.
+The third field is the path length L in kiloparsecs, which represents the effective thickness of the plasma along the line of sight.

-The numerical implementation follows the standard non-relativistic thermal SZ approximation.
+This Sunyaev–Zeldovich calculator uses the standard non-relativistic thermal approximation.
 The code computes

 and also computes the Thomson optical depth